mff-uk/dataspecer/applications/client/src/editor/components/add-interpreted-surroundings/wikidata/README.md

 A user cannot select an class, otherwise it would mean computing the same statistics as were done in the preprocessing.
 Also note that the IRIs might contain some query or #.
 It must be cleaned before querying the backend.

-#### Entity details with `WikidataEntityDetailDialog`

-The entity detail represents detail of a class or a property.
-The detail is click-through, meaning when clicking on entities, the a new detail is shown for the clicked entity.
-The user can then navigate back with the back button at the bottom.